Feature group

 A feature group, in North American telephone industry jargon, is most commonly used to designate various standard means of access by callers to competitive long-distance services.
 They defined switching arrangements from local exchange carriers central offices to interexchange carriers.
-These arrangements were described in an official tariff of the National Exchange Carrier Association, filed with the Federal Communications Commission (FCC).
+These arrangements were described in Tariff No. 5 of the National Exchange Carrier Association, filed on 25 October, 1991 with the Federal Communications Commission (FCC).

+Feature groups

-While there are other feature groups for local access, the four common feature groups exist for access from the local subscriber to competitive long-distance carriers:
+While there are other feature groups for local access, the four common feature groups exist for access from the local subscriber to competitive long-distance carriers.